itIsBrando/Heroes-Tactics-GB/README.md

-# Heroes Tactics for Gameboy
+# Heroes Tactics

-### A turn-based strategy game for the Gameboy
+### A turn-based strategy game for the Nintendo GameBoy inspired by the Fire Emblem series

- - written in C and compiled using GBDK
+ - written in C and compiled using [GBDK](https://github.com/gbdk-2020/gbdk-2020)
  - features AI and link cable support

 ## Controls
  - **A** select unit